make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [mihsu81](https://github.com/mihsu81) for assiting with support for Wistar roller blind controllers and contributing support for AlecoAir D12 and D16 dehumidifiers.
 - [AlfredBroda](https://github.com/AlfredBroda) for contributing support for Beok TGR81 thermostats.
 - [bedtiming](https://github.com/bedtiming) for assisting with support for Ledkia fan and light controllers.
-- [timlaing](https://github.com/timlaing) for contributing support for ElectriQ EcoSilent 14HPW air conditioners.
+- [timlaing](https://github.com/timlaing) for contributing support for ElectriQ EcoSilent 14HPW air conditioners, various water timers and vscode integration improvements.
 - [Svellem](https://github.com/Svellem) for assisting with support for T5E-WF thermostats.
 - [Aptul9](https://github.com/Aptul9) for assisting with support for Sendo air conditioners, and thanks for the coffee!
 - [dilorenzo1987](https://github.com/dilorenzo1987) for contributing support for Stadler Form Roger purifiers.